What if I cannot attend a meeting?

 How long does my membership last?

 When you sign a Commitment Form, we ask for an original commitment of one year.
 At the end of that year, we continue to list you as a member until you inform us otherwise.
-If at any time you wish to withdraw from 100 Women Who Care Guelph, just send us an email and we will remove you from our contact list.
+If at any time you wish to withdraw from 100 Women Who Care Guelph, just fill out the Resign Your Membership form under the Membership tab and we will remove you from our contact list.

 What about National and International Causes?